tonums/google-homepage/README.md

-# google-homepage
+# Google Homepage
-This is a replica of the Google Homepage, to improve my CSS and HTML skills
+This is a replica of the Google Homepage, to improve my CSS and HTML skills.